danedwardsdeveloper/React-Redux-Markdown-Blog/src/app/articles/anne-lister.md

 date: May 22, 2024
 writer: Dan Edwards
 tags: History, Book review
+metadescription: Explore the fascinating story of Anne Lister, 'the first modern lesbian,' and her coded diaries.
+Discover how her secret writings, cracked after decades, reveal a hidden life of love and defiance in 19th-century England.
+This blog delves into the history and significance of Lister's diaries, their rediscovery, and their impact on LGBTQ+ history.
 ---

 As a big fan of [Happy Valley](https://www.metacritic.com/tv/happy-valley/), I recently visited the gorgeous West Yorkshire market town of Hebden Bridge, hoping to see some of the streets where my favourite police drama was filmed.
 I had forgotten that it is also the the UK’s [lesbian capital](https://www.bbc.co.uk/news/magazine-16962898), so of course, when I went into its delightful [independent bookshop](https://bookcasehebden.wordpress.com/), copies of [Anne Lister’s Secret Diaries](https://www.amazon.co.uk/Secret-Diaries-Lister-Virago-Classics/dp/1844087190) were prominently on display.